Perodua Bezza

 The Perodua Bezza is a city car produced by Malaysian automobile manufacturer Perodua.
-It was launched on 21 July 2016 as Perodua's first sedan car, and a complement to the Axia hatchback.
+It was launched on 21 July 2016 as Perodua's first sedan, and a complement to the Axia hatchback.

 The Bezza is based on the Axia's platform, and is powered by the latter's 1.0-litre engine, in addition to a new 1.3-litre plant.
 The Bezza is Perodua's first major in-house design.
 Perodua leads the styling and development of the Bezza's upper body structure, with technical support from Daihatsu.
 The Bezza is the second model to debut from Perodua's all-new factory in Serendah, Selangor.

 The Perodua Bezza was developed with an emphasis on fuel efficiency, and is the company's first model to feature stop-start idling and regenerative braking.
 The Bezza is also the first Perodua to feature Vehicle Stability Control (VSC).
 The range-topping Bezza Advance scored a 5-star ASEAN NCAP rating.